OWASP/www-project-cyber-controls-matrix/index.md

 #### Consolidation

 Most organizations today must comply with two or more standards in their quest for enhanced Cybersecurity and compliance.
-This has traditionally been a very linear process, but the OCCM transforms it into a much more parallel one: de-duplicating effort.
-This can reduce project duration and effort by months.
+This has traditionally been a very linear process, but the OCCM transforms it into a much more parallel one: de-duplicating effort and reducing project duration by months.
 The OCCM means less time implementing, less time documenting, better results, and no more backtracking.

 #### Knowledge